Information security standards: ISO/IEC 15408

+Certification under Common Criteria is facilitated by the Common Criteria Recognition Arrangement (CCRA), ensuring mutual recognition of certifications among participating countries.
+This reduces duplication of effort and cost for vendors seeking global market access.

+The EU has adopted the European Cybersecurity Certification Scheme (EUCC), which is based on ISO/IEC 15408, to align with international standards while addressing regional requirements.

 IEC 62443

 The IEC 62443 cybersecurity standard defines processes, techniques and requirements for Industrial Automation and Control Systems (IACS).
 Its documents are the result of the IEC standards creation process where all national committees involved agree upon a common standard.